Skip sidebar navigation

 • Broad benefits: Considers City and community needs, especially projects that benefit both.

-• High priority: Connects to Council Work Plan priorities adopted by City Council.
+• High priority: Connects to Strategic Plan priorities adopted by City Council.

 The state has reimbursed the City for this loan.